 To see how the conversion path is discovered, let’s dive into an example.
 Imagine a visitor who arrives at your site through these channels:

 - Campaign / Google / cpc

 Afterward, the visitor buys your product or achieves your site goal.
 The conversion path report shows the following path:

 - Channel: Campaign > Direct > Search engine > Website

 - Source / medium: Google / cpc > direct / direct > Google / organic > forbes.com / referral

 - Source: Google > Direct > Google > forbes.com

 - Medium: cpc > direct > organic > referral

-Tip: You can use custom channels in conversion paths after creating a custom report under Analytics > Custom reports > Add new report > Attribution.
+Tip: You can use custom channels in conversion paths after creating a custom report in Analytics > Custom reports > Add new report > Attribution.

-This report shows how many touchpoints visitors go through before they complete a goal or buy a product on your website.
-Touchpoints are counted within the lookback window and data is typical for your business model, just like in the time to conversion report.
+This report shows the number of interactions visitors have before they successfully accomplish a goal or make a purchase on your site.
+These interactions, known as touchpoints, are counted within a lookback window and the data reflects what is typical for your business.